single-spa/single-spa/docs/single-spa-api.md

 unloadChildApplication('app1', {waitForUnmount: true});
 ```

-The purpose of unloading a child application is to set it back to to a NOT_LOADED status, which means that
+The purpose of unloading a registered application is to set it back to to a NOT_LOADED status, which means that
 it will be re-bootstrapped the next time it needs to mount.
 The motivation for this was to allow for
-the hot-reloading of entire child applications, but `unload` can be useful whenever you want to re-bootstrap
+the hot-reloading of entire registered applications, but `unload` can be useful whenever you want to re-bootstrap
 your application.

 Single-spa performs the following steps when unloadChildApplication is called.
-1. Call the [unload lifecyle](/docs/child-applications.md#unload) on the child application that is being unloaded.
+1. Call the [unload lifecyle](/docs/child-applications.md#unload) on the registered application that is being unloaded.
 2. Set the app status to NOT_LOADED
 3. Trigger a reroute, during which single-spa will potentially mount the application that was just unloaded.

-Because a child application might be mounted when `unloadChildApplication` is called, you can specify whether you want to immediately
+Because a registered application might be mounted when `unloadChildApplication` is called, you can specify whether you want to immediately
 unload or if you want to wait until the application is no longer mounted.
 This is done with the `waitForUnmount` option.
 If `false`,
-single-spa immediately unloads the specified child application even if the app is currently mounted.
+single-spa immediately unloads the specified registered application even if the app is currently mounted.
 If `true`, single-spa will unload
-the child application as soon as it is safe to do so (when the app status is not `MOUNTED`).
+the registered application as soon as it is safe to do so (when the app status is not `MOUNTED`).

 ## checkActivityFunctions
 `checkActivityFunctions(mockWindowLocation)` takes in a mock of the `window.location`.
 It returns an array of